conradakunga/Blog/_posts/2025-01-30-lazy-initialization-with-systemlazy.md

 This pattern is called [double-checked locking](https://en.wikipedia.org/wiki/Double-checked_locking).

-There is an even better solution to this problem that saves us all the heavy lifting of having to manage the locks ourselves - functionality in the [System.Lazy](https://learn.microsoft.com/en-us/dotnet/api/system.lazy-1?view=net-9.0) class.
+There is an even better solution to this problem that saves us all the heavy lifting of having to manage creaton of the object and the managing of locks ourselves - functionality in the [System.Lazy](https://learn.microsoft.com/en-us/dotnet/api/system.lazy-1?view=net-9.0) class.

 We can rewrite our class as follows: